Kanban

 Best Practices

-Column titles should clearly indicate the stage or status of items in that column
+- Use clear column titles that indicate the stage or status of items